Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: EXPERIMENTS

 \subsection{Evaluation of TrojanRobot}

-\textbf{Physical-World Evaluation.} As demonstrated in~\cref{tab:main-results}, in the physical world, the CA of our proposed vanilla RBA and prime RBA shows no significant decline compared to the w/o RBA scenario, indicating minimal impact on robotic manipulation tasks under benign conditions, aligning with the definition in~\cref{eq:BA_benign} of RBA.
-The ASR results across various attack forms confirm that our TrojanRobot presents effectively execute backdoor attacks in the physical world using only common objects as stealthy triggers.
-Meanwhile, our RBAs demonstrate backdoor effectiveness across different architectures of visual perception modules~\cite{minderer2024scaling,zhu2024mmdocbench,chen2023minigpt}, indicating that our attack exhibits general effectiveness against robotic policies based on various visual modules.

-The physical-world demonstrations of the three prime RBAs under different concealed trigger objects are available at \url{https://trojanrobot.github.io}, it can be seen that these environmental object triggers are common items, which maintain a high level of stealth when the victim commands the robotic manipulator to perform tasks, without raising suspicion.
-Therefore, our proposed TrojanRobot scheme effectively achieves a stealthy backdoor attack in the physical world, highlighting the security risks faced by robotics in real-world deployment.

-\textbf{Simulator Evaluation.} For the simulator experiments in~\cref{tab:main-results}, the results of CA and ASR further confirm the backdoor effectiveness of our proposed RBA schemes against four diverse robotic policies.
-Moreover, our prime RBA schemes demonstrate an advantage in terms of average performance compared to CBA~\cite{liu2024compromising}, highlighting the superiority of our proposed RBA approaches.
+\textbf{Simulator Evaluation.} For the simulator experiments in~\cref{tab:main-results}, the results of CA and ASR further confirm the backdoor effectiveness of our proposed attack schemes against four diverse robotic policies.
+Moreover, our prime schemes demonstrate an advantage in terms of average performance compared to CBA~\cite{liu2024compromising}, highlighting the superiority of our proposed approaches.

-Therefore, our physical-world and simulator experiments jointly reveal the wide-ranging effectiveness, stealth, superiority, and practicality of our proposed schemes.